23x01a6273/Web-Developer-Portfolio/README.md

 ## Overview

-This is a professional portfolio website for Mike Johnson, a web developer.
+This is a professional portfolio website for krishna, a web developer.
 The website showcases krishna skills, projects, and provides contact information for potential clients or employers.

 ## Features